 - How many total workloads does the PCE Supercluster need to support?
 Scale constraints apply to both the number of managed workloads connected to each PCE and the total number of replicated workloads and other policy objects in the PCE's database. - How many managed workloads will be connected to each PCE?
-Deployments should be sized such that each PCE is able to support the required number of locally-connected workloads and influx of workloads from a different PCE cross-PCE failover is configured. - What level of isolation is needed to support PCE outages (failures and maintenance)?
+Deployments should be sized such that each PCE is able to support the required number of locally-connected workloads and influx of workloads from a different PCE cross-PCE failover is configured. - What level of Isolation Is needed to support PCE outages (failures and maintenance)?
 Each PCE in the Supercluster is independent and even a complete failure will not affect other PCEs.
 Deploying more PCEs in a Supercluster increases the number of failure domains. - What should happen to VENs when an extended PCE outage occurs?
-By default, VENs continue to enforce the current policy when their PCE is unavailable.
-When you need to provision policy changes during an extended PCE outage, you can use a GSLB to route orphaned VENs to another PCE in the Supercluster. - Which PCE in the PCE Supercluster will be the Leader?
+By default, VENs continue to enforce the current policy when their PCE is unavailable. - Which PCE in the PCE Supercluster will be the Leader?
 The leader should be in a central location that can be readily accessed by PCE users and REST API clients.
 The leader should have reliable connectivity to all other PCEs in the Supercluster.
 Some organizations choose to deploy a leader with no managed workloads to reduce load on this PCE and optimize for REST API data loading.